John Stuart Edwards, a.k.a. Johnny, is an American writer

 After his first tour of duty at Camp Lejeune and deployment overseas where he was twice meritoriously promoted, Johnny returned to Parris Island as a Drill Instructor in B Company, 1st Recruit Training Battalion.
 At only 20 years old, Johnny was the youngest Marine Corps Drill Instructor as a Sergeant.
 He was later meritoriously promoted again to Staff Sergeant (E6) two years later at age 22 prior to successfully completing his tour as a Marine Corps Drill Instructor.

-In 1984, Johnny returned to the 2d Marine Division at Camp Lejeune, North Carolina where his son Robert was born, and then transferred to the 3rd Marine Division in Okinawa Japan for a few years where his second son, Bryan was born.
+After the drill field, Johnny returned to the 2d Marine Division at Camp Lejeune, North Carolina where his son Robert was born, and then transferred to the 3rd Marine Division in Okinawa Japan for a few years where his second son, Bryan was born.
 Johnny was the poster-child for the United States Marine Corps 1985 calendar pictured below, appearing on posters, recruiting literature and in advertisements around the world.

 After a whole bunch of other great things and tours of duty including being commissioned an officer, Johnny finished his distinguished Marine Corps career in the late 1990’s with an abundance of medals, college degrees, professional certifications and awards hanging on his walls.
+His most interesting and challenging assignments are classified.

 After the Marines, Johnny wanted to get away from the government for a while so he took a job working for America Online (AOL).
 For several years, Johnny designed, built and led the data analytics and reporting organizations for the new interactive advertising business.
 Johnny developed creative new ways to collect data, track and measure visitors, impressions and clicks, and helped build AOL’s online brands while driving over one billion visitors to new eCommerce destinations on the web each day.